-So the backstory – We’d had an Audi S3 on the dyno for a few hours, and were struggling to make proper power.
+So the fuel additives backstory – We’d had an Audi S3 on the dyno for a few hours, and were struggling to make proper power.
 We’ve tuned so many of these cars the results just weren’t as good as they should have been.
 IAT’s were normal.
 Coolant temps normal.
 No fault codes.
 Just felt a little flat.

 Now, before I go further – timing advance is the point at which the sparkplug fires.
 Fuel doesn’t completely burn the second the sparkplug fires.
 The engine needs the sparkplug to fire just before the piston hits its highest point, so that the fuel has maximum burn time on the power stroke to make maximum power.
 Spark too early and the piston is forced to try and go upwards whilst being forced down, causing extreme stress on the rotating assembly…too late and you’ll just end up with pops, bangs and no power.